e271828e/Flight.jl/docs/notes/design/framework_spec.md

 attach-time `ReadBindingUnresolved` with [did-you-mean](#g-did-you-mean) (the offending name plus the list-in-hand it should have matched).

+**The scoping is one principle, not three concessions.** What varies across the registers is not how far a client is trusted; it is what a violation costs, and where the cost lands.
+A diagnostic client claims no
+substitutability: it addresses one build's instances, and a broken binding fails at attach, at its own site, harming only the observer.
+A wiring entry is carried by the declaring *type* and compiled into every instantiation.
+A wire reaching past a generic seam therefore fails at substitution time, at a different site, for whoever exercised the substitution the field advertised — the non-local failure class the error discipline exists to eliminate ([§8.4][s8-4]).
+The rule is strict exactly where a promise depends on it, and relaxed exactly where none is made ([D-083][d-083], [D-130][d-130]).
+Strictness forbids nothing outright: declaring the field's concrete type restores the deep route legally, with the hard-coding visible in the declaration itself ([§6.1][s6-1]).

 Which register a client resolves under is internal framework fact, never user-facing API — the same status as the two `apply!` registers ([§14.4][s14-4]).